Stability of a DC Microgrid with a Nonlinear Nested Control Framework: The Fast Communication Scenario

-Recent research has introduced various distributed cooperative control frameworks for DC MGs \cite{cons_DC_1, cons_DC_2, cons_DC_3, cons_DC_4, SP_5, SP_6, SP_7, cons_DC_5}, demonstrating the feasibility of achieving simultaneous current sharing and average voltage regulation.
+However, without adequate time-scale separation, adverse interactions may arise between the primary and secondary control loops \cite{TCNS_1}.
+Accordingly, to enable scalable plug-and-play (PnP) functionality and ensure stable, reliable operation of DC MGs--in line with the specified control objectives--while adapting in real time to unknown and variable loads--distributed control structures commonly employ time-scale and bandwidth separation among the primary and secondary control layers \cite{Hierarchical, TCNS_1}.
+Recent research has introduced various distributed cooperative control frameworks for DC MGs \cite{cons_DC_1, cons_DC_2, SP_6, cons_DC_5, Av_volt_1, Av_Volt_2, Av_Volt_3}--and references therein--demonstrating the feasibility of achieving simultaneous current sharing and \emph{average voltage regulation}.
 However, average voltage regulation may lead to significant deviations in individual generator voltages, potentially exceeding operational limits \cite{Babak_Set_Point}.
-To overcome this limitation, \cite{Babak_Set_Point} introduces a novel nonlinear distributed control framework.
-This approach ensures that all energized units contribute power proportionally to their rated capacities while dynamically operating within predefined voltage limits.
+To overcome this limitation, \cite{Babak_Set_Point} introduces a novel nonlinear distributed control framework with \emph{nested} control loops--inner/primary controller and outer/secondary controller.
+The controller ensures that all energized units contribute power proportionally to their rated capacities while consistently operating within predefined voltage limits.